asthman666/doc/SQL Server/SQL Server Tips.md

 For example, with SQL, it would be instructions such as insert, update, delete, ...

+### Escape single quotes in SQL 'LIKE' command

+    SELECT TOP 1 * FROM Customer WHERE LastName LIKE '%''%';

 ### System

     -- Find SQLServer Version